 How it works

-- Shortlisted students are interviewed and selected by the industry partner for sponsorship.
+- Shortlisted students are interviewed and selected by the industry sponsor.

-- The program runs with about 75 PhD students at any one time.
+- Up to 75 PhD students are involved in the program at any one time.

-- Student scholarships are generous, paid at two to three times the normal university stipend (and are tax free) which attracts top students and makes places very competitive.
-It also offsets the tendency for students in this field to enter the workforce early rather than engage in postgraduate education.
+- Student scholarships are generous.
+They receive two to three times the normal university stipend (tax free) which attracts top students and makes places very competitive.